Rich Strike: Travers Stakes

 The Travers Stakes on August 27 attracted a very strong field, including the top three finishers in the Kentucky Derby (Rich Strike, Epicenter and Zandon), Preakness winner Early Voting and Cyberknife, who had won the Haskell in his last start.
-Rich Strike started at odds of nearly 11/1 broke in at the start, settled on the inside, was urged along passing the five-eighths pole, saved ground under strong urging on the far turn, shifted three to four wide into the stretch and just missed the third place behind by 5 1/2 lengths from winner Epicenter followed by Cyberknife, with Zandon in third place.
+Rich Strike started at odds of nearly 11:1 broke in at the start, settled on the inside, was urged along passing the five-eighths pole, saved ground under strong urging on the far turn, shifted three to four wide into the stretch and just missed the third place behind by 5 1/2 lengths from winner Epicenter followed by Cyberknife, with Zandon in third place.
 After returning to his home base in Lexington, Kentucky, trainer Reed was pleased, commenting, "He ran great.
 I didn't think we were going to beat Epicenter, but I truly believe we were the second-best horse.
 He was second best.
 I was very proud of him.
 He showed tremendous courage around the turn.
 He lost ground at the quarter pole and he came back.
 You don't see a lot of horses lose ground in the stretch and then come back like he did.
 I had to live 10 weeks hoping I could get him the credibility he deserved.
 I think he should have gotten that Saturday."

 Lukas Classic

-On October 1, Rich Strike returned to Churchill Downs—where he had won his only events, including the Kentucky Derby—to face older horses including Hot Rod Charlie, Art Collector and Happy Saver in the Grade II Lukas Classic Stakes.
-Starting as the 5/1 fourth choice, Rich Strike settled behind the leaders Art Collector and Hot Rod Charlie.
-He was just two lengths off the early leaders after a half-mile.
-As the horses rounded the turn into the stretch run Rich Strike came four wide but he seemed to relax somewhat upon making the lead at the sixteenth pole.
+On October 1, Rich Strike returned to Churchill Downs—where he had won his only races, including the Kentucky Derby—to face older horses for the first time, including Hot Rod Charlie, Art Collector, and Happy Saver, in the Grade II Lukas Classic Stakes.
+Starting as the 5/1 fourth choice, he settled behind leaders Art Collector and Hot Rod Charlie.
+He was two lengths off the early leaders after a half-mile.
+As the horses rounded the turn into the stretch, Rich Strike came four wide but seemed to relax somewhat upon making the lead at the sixteenth pole.
 He could have also grown a bit fatigued after racing closer to the leaders than usual in a race with little speed.
-Jockey Sonny Leon implored his mount to finish the race off with left-handed strikes in the closing sixteenth while simultaneously working to maintain his balance, as his saddle may have slipped to the left.
-The effort was nearly enough in the colt's first race against older horses but, in the end, he fell short by mere inches to Hot Rod Charlie.
-Sonny Leon was suspended 15 days by the Churchill Downs stewards for "intentionally attempting to interfere with and impede the progress of a rival by repeatedly making physical contact with another rider in the stretch".
+Jockey Sonny Leon implored his mount to finish the race off with left-handed strikes in the closing sixteenth while working to maintain his balance, as his saddle may have slipped to the left.
+In the end, he fell short by inches to Hot Rod Charlie.
+Leon was suspended 15 days by the Churchill Downs stewards for "intentionally attempting to interfere with and impede the progress of a rival by repeatedly making physical contact with another rider in the stretch".